3 Machine Learning Use Cases in Manufacturing That Are Paying Off Right Now

 Manufacturing is one of the highest-ROI sectors for AI adoption — and one of the most practical.
 Unlike industries where AI applications are still experimental, manufacturers have well-defined processes, rich sensor data, and clear cost structures that make the value of ML improvements straightforward to measure.

-Here are three use cases that are delivering measurable results for manufacturers today, what makes them work, and what you need to get started.
+Here are three use cases that are delivering measurable results for manufacturers today, what makes them work technically, what you need to get started, and what to watch out for when implementing each one.

 1. Predictive Maintenance